NanoVNA-Saver/nanovna-saver/README.rst

 Latest Changes
 ^^^^^^^^^^^^^^

+* Using PyQt6
+* Moved to PyScaffold project structure

 Changes in 0.5.5
 ^^^^^^^^^^^^^^^^

 * Measuring inductor core permeability
 * Bugfixes for calibration data loading and saving